1lch2/personal-productivity-skills/README.en.md

 ## feature-map

-[feature-map](feature-map/SKILL.md) provides lightweight feature navigation through a `docs/feature-map.yaml` index and focused documents in `docs/features/`, with findings verified against the current source code.
-It supports code discovery, feature explanations, debugging, reviews, and development, keeping navigation up to date as features change.
+[feature-map](feature-map/SKILL.md) addresses the time agents waste searching for files and feature implementations.
+It maintains a feature catalog whose `docs/feature-map.yaml` index helps agents quickly locate relevant feature documents and source code.
+The catalog is updated and gradually expanded during development, reducing repeated searches in future tasks.

 Send the following instruction to your agent to install it.
 See [INSTALL.md](INSTALL.md) for installation and usage details: